What is IPsec: What You Need to Know About Internet Protocol Security

 IPsec limitations

-While IPsec is popular and widely used, its large overheads and conflicts with network address translation (NAT) can prove challenging.
+While IPsec is popular and widely used, its limitations compared to other security protocols, such as its large overheads and conflicts with network address translation (NAT), can prove challenging.
 Let’s look at some of these issues in detail.

 Packets can exceed router limits